 More than just a pit fire, the Cochise College Pit Fire Festival represents the artistic expression of our global community.
-Bringing together 4,000 attendees this event gives you access to a committed and growing college network from all parts of Mexico, Arizona, California, and many other states.
+Bringing together thousands of attendees this event gives you access to a committed and growing college network from all parts of Mexico, Arizona, California, and many other states.

 Individuals who support the Cochise College Art Department financially automatically become members of the Friends of the Art Department.
 Members who have provided contact information receive the biannual “Accolade” magazine and may be invited to special events put on by the department.
 Funding supports scholarships, professional development, and equipment and supplies for the Art Department.
 Questions may be directed to the Cochise College Foundation.

 Annual Pit Fire Pottery Festival held on Oct.
 4, 2019

 The annual Pit Fire Pottery Festival will be held on Friday, October 4 starting at 5:00 p.m. on the Cochise College Douglas Campus.
 The festival showcases the arts and raises funds to support the Cochise College art program.
 The free event will feature artists, live music, performances, art displays, vendors, savory soup from the Cochise College Culinary students, and fireworks.
 This year, several scholarships will be awarded to art and culinary arts students.
 The headliner band will be Chris Kane Trio.

 Each year, one talented student studying ceramics is selected to make 1000 soup bowls.
 Kathryn Hill, a student, attending classes on the Sierra Vista campus was chosen to design and create bowls for the festival.
 Hill started taking courses at the college since she was in the 11th grade.
 “When I took my first pottery class, I was ecstatic to learn how to use a pottery wheel,” Hill recalled.
 “My family is one of artists.
 I remember as a young child making pots and stuff out of clay and enjoying it.”